Cognitive Disorders after Traumatic Brain Injury

 How are cognitive disorders diagnosed?

-Your brain heals for many months after a TBI.
-Healthcare providers may need to test you regularly to monitor your brain function.
-You may need any of the following:
+Your brain will heal for many months after a TBI.
+Your healthcare provider may need to test you regularly to monitor your brain function.
+Your provider may use any of the following to help plan treatment:

 - An awareness test may be used to measure how well you move or speak.
 Tests may also be done to check your memory.

 - A CT scan or MRI may show damage in your brain.
-You may be given contrast dye to help the damage show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help damage show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- Go to physical, speech, or occupational therapy.
+- Go to therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength and decrease pain.
-A speech therapist teaches you ways to improve your speech.
+A speech therapist teaches you ways to improve your speech and memory.
 An occupational therapist teaches you skills to help with your daily activities.
 A mental health therapist can help you control your emotions.

-- Improve your memory.
+- Help your memory.
 Write things down often.
-Use a calendar or an appointment book to remind you what tasks you need to do each day.
+Use a calendar or an appointment book to remind you of tasks you need to do each day.
 Set up a daily routine.

 - You have questions or concerns about your condition or care.